rhythmrbanerjee/rhythmrbanerjee.github.io/docs/index.md

 I'm currently studying towards an MS in Economics at The Graduate Institute of International and Development Studies.
-I like macroeconomics.
+I like macroeconomics and international finance.

 ###### Writing